 In Virginia, the landlord-tenant relationship is guided by the state’s Residential Landlord and Tenant Act.

-It highlights key rights and responsibilities that both a landlord and tenant acquire after establishing a rental agreement.
+It highlights key rights and responsibilities that both a landlord and tenant acquire after establishing a written rental agreement.

 Tenant Rights and Responsibilities in Virginia